Neutrino pair annihilation driven jets from black-hole torus systems: Model

 Table~\ref{tb:model} lists the models of BH-torus systems studied in this paper.
 As a fiducial model, we employed the same configuration (MT01s08) as in~\cite{Kawaguchi:2024naa}.
 MT01s08v002, MT01s08v010, and MT01s08v015 are the models with the same configuration as in the fiducial model but with $\alpha_{\rm vis}=0.02$, 0.10, and 0.15, respectively.
 MT01s08ni10 and MT01s08ni5 have different angular momentum profiles.
 Specifically, the specific angular momentum, $l$, is defined in relation to the angular velocity, $\Omega$, by the scaling law $l \propto \Omega^{-n}$, with $n = 1/10$ and $1/5$ for the former and latter models.
 Here, $n=1/3$ corresponds to the Kepler orbital motion in the Newtonian limit, and $n=1/7$ is employed for the fiducial model.
 The torus becomes less compact and thinner for $n \rightarrow 1/3$.
 In fact, the average cylindrical radius and scale height of the torus defined by

 and

 become large and small, respectively, for $n \rightarrow 1/3$.
-Here, $\rho_*=\rho \alpha u^t \sqrt{\gamma}=\rho w \sqrt{\gamma}$ is the conserved baryon mass density of the matter with $w(=\alpha u^t)$, $\alpha$, $u^t$, and $\sqrt{\gamma}$ being the Lorentz factor, lapse function, (upper) time component of the four velocity, and determinant of the spatial metric, respectively.
+Here, $\rho_*=\rho \alpha u^t \sqrt{\gamma}=\rho w \sqrt{\gamma}$ is the conserved baryon mass density of the matter with $w(=\alpha u^t)$, $\alpha$, $u^t$, and $\gamma$ being the Lorentz factor, lapse function, (upper) time component of the four velocity, and determinant of the spatial metric, respectively.

 MT03s08 is a model with the same configuration as in the fiducial model, except that the torus mass is increased by a factor of 3.
 MT01s0 and MT01s095 are models with dimensionless BH spins of 0 and 0.95, respectively.
+MT03s095 is a model with the same configuration as in MT01s095 with the torus mass increased by a factor of 3.
 MT02s08MB6 and MT02s08MB6v0025 are models in which both the torus and BH masses are twice as large as the fiducial model.
 These models mimic a post-merger remnant of a BH-NS merger with the NS being tidally disrupted at the onset of the merger. $\alpha_{\rm vis} = 0.05$ and $0.025$ are employed for MT02s08MB6 and MT02s08MB6v0025, respectively.

-Note that the torus mass deviates slightly (by a few percent) from the target value due to the relaxation procedure used to determine $Y_e$ and radiation field profiles during the initial data generation (see~\cite{Kawaguchi:2024naa} for details).
+Note that the torus mass deviates slightly from the target value due to the relaxation procedure used to determine the electron fraction, $Y_e$, and radiation field profiles during the initial data generation (see~\cite{Kawaguchi:2024naa} for details).
 Nevertheless, the deviation remains below 8\% in all cases, and the resulting systematic error is expected to be small compared to other sources of uncertainty (see Sec.~\ref{sec:dis}).